Living on the edge: Phase transitions in convex programs with random data: Acknowledgments

 MBM and JAT~are with the Department of Computing and Mathematical Sciences, California Institute of Technology.
 Research supported by ONR awards N00014-08-1-0883 and N00014-11-1002, AFOSR award FA9550-09-1-0643, and a Sloan Research Fellowship.

 The authors wish to thank Babak Hassibi and Samet Oymak for helpful discussions on the connection between phase transitions and minimax risk.
 Jared Tanner provided detailed information about contemporary research on phase transitions for random linear inverse problems.
-Venkat Chandrasekaran offered advice on some aspects of convex geometry.